Menon-type identities concerning additive characters: Introduction

 where $f=f_n$ is an even function (mod $n$), $n\in \N$, $s,k\in \Z$.
 If $f_n$ is the constant $1$ function, then \eqref{def_T_f} reduces to the Ramanujan sum $c_n(k)$.
 The sum \eqref{def_T_f} can be viewed as the DFT of the function $h_n$ attached to $f_n$ and defined by $h_n(a)=f_n(a-s)$ if $(a,n)=1$ and $h_n(a)=0$ if $(a,n)>1$.
 Several properties of the DFT of even functions (mod $n$) were discussed in our paper \cite{TotHau2011}.
 However, if the function $f_n$ is even (mod $n$), then $h_n$ does not have this property, in general.

 Our results generalize those by Li and Kim \cite{LiKimJNT}.
 We use a different approach, similar to our paper \cite{Tot2018}, based on certain convolutional identities valid for every $n\in \N$.

-We deduce in Theorem \ref{Th_gen} identities for the sums $S_f(n,k,s)$, valid for every $n\in \N$ and $k\in \Z$ which are simpler than the corresponding formula in \cite{LiKimJNT}.
+We deduce in Theorem \ref{Th_gen} identities for the sums $S_f(n,k,s)$, valid for every $n\in \N$ and $k\in \Z$, which are simpler than the corresponding formula in \cite{LiKimJNT}.
 Then we consider the cases when $\nu_p(n)\ge \nu_p(k)+2$ for every $p\mid n$, respectively $\nu_p(n)\le \nu_p(k)$ for every $p\mid n$ (Theorems \ref{Th_spec} and \ref{Th_spec2}).
 Finally, by taking sequences $(f_n)_{n\in \N}$ of even functions (mod $n$) such that $n\mapsto f_n(a)$ is multiplicative for every fixed $a\in \Z$, we give in Theorem \ref{Th_n_1_n_2} and in Corollaries \ref{Cor_m} and \ref{Cor_m_1} direct generalizations of formula \eqref{id_Li_Kim}.
-Some other applications, including identities for Ramanujan sums, are considered, as well.
+Some other applications, including identities for Ramanujan sums are derived, as well.
+For example, Theorem \ref{Th_gen} gives that for every $n\in \N,s\in \Z$,